Ornithorhynchidae: Taxonomy

 Although extant ornithorhynchids and most fossil genera are known from Australia, at least two potential genera (Monotrematum and Patagorhynchus) inhabited the southern tip of South America during the Maastrichtian and Paleocene, having presumably dispersed across Antarctica from Australia.

 Another two genera, Steropodon and Teinolophos, were originally thought to belong to the Ornithorhynchidae.
 However, they were both placed into a new family, the Steropodontidae.
 This decision was made based on differences in the dentary recovered from the Griman Creek Formation, Lightning Ridge, New South Wales, Australia.
 This dentary is the holotype for the genus Steropodon, thus the lack of information led to the original misclassification.
-Further research on Teinolophos has indeed shown it to be an animal much different from ornithochrynchids, lacking a beak, possessing a more complete mammalian dentition, and retaining primitive ears connected to the jaw as in more basal mammals.
+Further research on Teinolophos has indeed shown it to be an animal much different from ornithorhynchids, lacking a beak, possessing a more complete mammalian dentition, and retaining primitive ears connected to the jaw as in more basal mammals.
 In 2022 it was proposed to move Teinolophos into its own family, Teinolophidae.

 The extinct Ornithorhynchus maximus has been included in Ornithorhynchus, but later placed with the echidna family Tachyglossidae as Zaglossus robustus.